Journal of the American Chemical Society

-The Journal of the American Chemical Society is a weekly peer-reviewed scientific journal that was established in 1879 by the American Chemical Society.
+The Journal of the American Chemical Society (also known as JACS) is a weekly peer-reviewed scientific journal that was established in 1879 by the American Chemical Society.
 The journal has absorbed two other publications in its history, the Journal of Analytical and Applied Chemistry (July 1893) and the American Chemical Journal (January 1914).
 It covers all fields of chemistry.
 Since 2021, the editor-in-chief is Erick M. Carreira (ETH Zurich).
 In 2014, the journal moved to a hybrid open access publishing model.

 Abstracting and indexing

-The journal is abstracted and indexed in Chemical Abstracts Service, Scopus, EBSCO databases, ProQuest databases, Index Medicus/MEDLINE/PubMed, and the Science Citation Index Expanded.
-According to the Journal Citation Reports, the journal has a 2021 impact factor of 16.383.
+The journal is abstracted and indexed in:

+According to the Journal Citation Reports, the journal has a 2024 impact factor of 15.6.

 Editors-in-chief

 The following people are or have been editor-in-chief: